Picoiss/TreasureThieves/README.md

 **Note:** *If you run into dependency issues when running the app or the Gradle pop up doesn't appear then open the Gradle sidebar and click the Refresh icon.*

+Alternatively
+- Launch IntelliJ and choose `Open` from the start-up window.
+- Select `Get from Version Control`, and paste in the GitLab repository link
+- Clone the repository

 ## Run Project
 1. Open a command line interface inside the project directory and run `./gradlew run` to run the app.
 2. The game should then be run, and a seperate window will be opened.